georgetown-cset/visual-surveillance-brief/README.md

   * query: recent CV papers with a task and country.sql

 **Note:** we filter for papers in our merged corpus which have both an associated country and task.
 When we run a sanity check, we find that these comprise a large share of all computer vision papers.
-  * query: share of CV papers with a task and country.sql, the sanity checks directory.
+  * query: share of CV papers with a task and country.sql, in the sanity checks directory.

 * Counting annual surveillance papers
   * query: counting all surveillance papers.sql